Wedjat Signal: clear

 Blast radius: one leaked dev key reaches your production customer identity store in four hops.
 Every edge above is a command we ran and you can re-run, not a claim we're asking you to trust.

 We never take what is behind the door.
-To prove database access we create our own marker, write it, read it back, then drop it.
-We demonstrate the door opens.
+To prove database access we write our own marker, read it back, then drop it.
 We never read one row of your data.

 When the light is green, you are clear to go.